hhe233/Campus-Shop-Platform/README.md

 ## Shop manangement system for shop owner
 Log In page.
 Any url request to this module without log in will be directed to this page by an interceptor.

 <img src="images/screenshot5.png" width="380" height="667">

 After successful log in, the page will list all shops the user owned.
 User can either add shops or edit shops that are already verified.

 <img src="images/screenshot6.png" width="380" height="667">

 User can edit shop info, products, and product category of the shop.

 <img src="images/screenshot7.png" width="380" height="667">

 For example, for shop info:

 <img src="images/screenshot8.png" width="380" height="667">

-The actually 'add shop' button will also jump to this page.
+The 'add shop' button will also jump to this page.
 The controller will check if the url has shop id.
 If it does, it will also fetch the shop details from the database to pre-fill the form.

+The project is deployed to Alibaba Cloud server which runs CentOS 7.

+Hope you like it❤️